keighty/keighty.github.io/source/_posts/2013-07-15-mass-assignment-x-gravity.md

 tags: []
 ---

-#What is Mass Assignment?
+###What is Mass Assignment?
-Mass assignment is using a ruby-esque shortcut to interact with models:
+Mass assignment is using a ruby-esque shortcut to interact with models<!--more-->:

 This is NOT mass assignment.
 {% highlight ruby %}